Nankar Rebellion: Nankar Day

-Being pregnant, during the persecution of police, Aparna Pal Chowdhury had an abortion on the spot.
+Being pregnant, during the persecution of police, Aparna Pal Chowdhury had a miscarriage on the spot.
 She became lame in the severe torture and imprisoned for 5 years in Sylhet, Rajshahi and Dhaka jail.
 Wounded and captured people included Hridoy Ranjan Das, Dinanath Das, Adwayta Charan Das, Sushama Dey, Asita Pal, and Prakash Chandra Das, Hiran Bala Das, Priyamoni Das, Pramod Chandra Das and Mana Chandra Das.

 Abolishment

 After the incident in Beanibazar, the movement became increasingly popular throughout the country.
 As a result of this sacrifice, the Pakistan government was forced to abolish the zamindari system and repeal the non-governmental rule to recognize the ownership of the land of peasants.